eventnetusa/eventnet/src/_vip/wellness-village.md

 content_section:
   - text_block_markdown: >-
       **Engage with 2MM+ health-minded consumers at Wellness Village 2020, a health fair within a fair\!
-Travelling to 40 top U.S. festivals this summer.**
+Traveling to 10 top U.S. festivals this summer.**